State-of-the-Art Equipment for High-Quality Environmental Services

 EAGLE Photoionization Detector

 The photoionization detector (PID) monitors and detects a variety of volatile organic compounds (VOCs), hydrocarbons, and other potentially harmful gases in the air.
-Used as a screening tool to detect contamination in soil, underground tanks, clarifiers, or other sources of harmful emissions, this powerful tool detects high or low levels of hydrocarbons and VOCs from a distance of up to 125 feet, allowing for rapid response and remediation.
+Used as a screening tool to detect contamination in soil, underground tanks, clarifiers, or other sources of harmful emissions, this powerful equipment detects high or low levels of hydrocarbons and VOCs from a distance of up to 125 feet, allowing for rapid response and remediation.

 TSI Quest Q-Track